ira-kolyaskina/LexNorm/README.md

 - Irina Koliaskina
 - Dmitry Sholomov

-## Citing work

-If you use the **RuLexNorm** corpus, please cite the following paper:

-`TODO`

 ## License

 This work is licensed under the Creative Commons Attribution-ShareAlike 2.5 Generic License.
 To view a copy of this license, visit http://creativecommons.org/licenses/by-sa/2.5/ or send a letter to Creative Commons, PO Box 1866, Mountain View, CA 94042, USA.

 ---

-For any questions or suggestions, please contact Irina Koliaskina (ira.koliaskina@gmail.com)
+For any questions or suggestions, please contact Irina Koliaskina (i.kolyaskina@smartengines.com)